Aorta3698/catalan_toolbox/README.md

 - [x] Gallery for $C_4$ and $C_5$

 ### Enumeration
+- [x] Package Mutze codes into a C++ library.
-- [x] Mutze lib imported and now able to enumerate pattern avoiding binary trees.
+- [x] Use the above to enumerate pattern avoiding binary trees.
 - [x] Generalize the above to all Catalan structures.
 - [x] Able to visualize pattern avoiding Calatan structures.
-- [x] Save all of the above to svg on the disk.
+- [x] Save all of the above as svg files on the disk.
 - [ ] Able to enumerate generalized Catalan structures lexicographically via an interator.

 ### Other